 - ¼ tsp almond extract (optional)

-- Mix flour, salt, and baking powder in one bowl.
+- Mix flour, salt, sugar, and baking powder in one bowl.

 - Cut butter into small cubes and microwave at 15-second increments until fully melted.

 - Microwave lard in microwave for 15 seconds at a time until melted.

 - Mix butter, lard, and maple syrup into one bowl.

 - Let the mixture cool down, then mix in the sugar to the liquid mix.

 - Gently mix eggs into the liquid batter.

 - Slowly add flour to the liquid mixture, stirring it in gently.

 - When all dry flour is gone, leave batter in the fridge for 30 minutes.